metadalek/sets/README.md

 on a set of strings provided on the command line or read from files.

-Its really only useful to experiences UNIX shell users and is the sort of utility you do not know you need until you use it, then you cannot do without it.
+Its really only useful to experienced UNIX shell users and is the sort of utility you do not know you need until you use it, then you cannot do without it.